netdata/netdata/collectors/charts.d.plugin/sensors/README.md

 # Linux machine sensors monitoring with Netdata

-Use this collector when `lm-sensors` doesn't work on your device (e.g. for RPi temperartures).
+Use this collector when `lm-sensors` doesn't work on your device (e.g. for RPi temperatures).
 For all other cases use the [Python collector](/collectors/python.d.plugin/sensors), which supports multiple jobs, is more efficient and performs calculations on top of the kernel provided values.